 Scholarships are available.
 Portage Lake Covenant Bible Camp believes every kid should be a camper!
 Every year we get more requests for scholarships, so we ask that you pay as much of your camper’s fee as possible.
-To get a scholarship application, simply call camp at (231)889-5911 and talk to our office manager Kathy.
+To get a scholarship application, simply call camp at (231)889-5911 and talk to our office manager Ruth.
 To learn more about donating to the scholarship fund, click here!

 Each week there is a Registered Nurse on site at Portage Lake.
 At registration, parents must must turn in all prescription medications to the nurse.
 There is no need to bring any over-the-counter medications (Tylenol, Advil, Benadryl, etc.), the nurses station is well stocked to meet any aliments your camper may have.
 Emergency rescue medication like inhalers or Epi-pens may be kept with the camper, but all other medicine (prescription or non) must be checked in with the nurse.

 PLCBC Policy on Bullying:

 Portage Lake is designed to provide outreach programs, challenges and opportunities for kids to be encouraged while learning about Jesus Christ.
 For this to be successful, kids need to feel safe.
 This means bullying is unacceptable.
 The way kids treat each other at camp can make or break a camper’s week.
 We give rules and expectations to kids as they arrive.
 Our staff is trained in handling discipline and bullying so that every camper is safe physically, emotionally and spiritually.